Farm to School stories

 - “I never knew there were so many different kinds of apples,” said Winfair Elementary student (PDF)

 Kids at Winfair Elementary in Windom are embracing Farm to School.
-Starting in the 2010-11 school year, 266 Kindergarten through third-grade students enjoyed locally grown.
-More
+Starting in the 2010-11 school year, 266 kindergarten through third-grade students enjoyed locally grown produce.

 "This is truly enjoyable and rewarding project!!
 Our students taste the difference."